This lesson will cover the following topics:

 03 Push Button

-When in preview mode, add more fields to your project by clicking the Add button.
+Add more fields to your project in preview mode by clicking the Add button.
 Enter different names into each Last Name field and click the push button.

 screenshot of completed fields

 Go back to your project and navigate to your Salesforce Integration window.
-In your integration logs, you will see there are three different pushes for each of the last names.
+In your integration logs, you will see three different pushes for each last name.

 screenshot showing the successful integration logs